If you are in the market for a salvage title car but are unsure of why the car is salvage, then you’ve come to the right place.

-Kit cars are often customized by the builder to be flashy, fast, loud, or to emulate a classic model.
+The builder often customizes Kit cars to be flashy, fast, loud, or emulate a classic model.
 While there is nothing to worry about in a properly registered and licensed kit car, ones with a salvage title or no title can be worrisome.

-Parts not properly accounted for are common issues kit cars face.
-If there are parts of unknown origin, suspicion rises of them being stolen or otherwise illegally acquired.
+Parts not adequately accounted for are common issues kit cars face.
+If there are parts of unknown origin, suspicion rises of them being stolen or illegally acquired.

 Insurance agencies detest the unknown, and if any parts do not have a traceable history, they will likely not insure the car.

-A similar issue that may arise is that there is no way of knowing if they build the car correctly.
+A similar issue may arise because there is no way of knowing if they built the car correctly.
 Is the person who made it a professional or hobbyist?
 Have they built other vehicles before?
 Did they do all the work themselves or have someone else make additions or adjustments?

 Technically speaking, all the parts in a kit car are aftermarket parts and on their demand a salvage label.
 Kit cars are a tricky subject, and you need to be sure they have all the paperwork and registrations before buying, or an insurance company won’t go near it.